panteLx/easynews-plus-plus/README.md

 Easynews is a premium Usenet provider offering a web-based Usenet browser.
 It enables users to search, preview, and download files from Usenet newsgroups without requiring a newsreader.
 Known for its user-friendly interface and fast download speeds, Easynews serves as an alternative to debrid services (Real-Debrid, Premiumize, AllDebrid, etc.).
 An active Easynews subscription is required to use this addon.

+### How does the caching system work?

+The addon implements a multi-level caching strategy to improve performance:

+1. In-memory request caching reduces repeated API calls
+2. Configurable Time-To-Live (TTL) ensures data freshness
+3. Results are cached based on search parameters and user settings
+4. Cached results are automatically invalidated after the TTL expires

+This significantly reduces API usage and improves response times for frequently accessed content.

+### How does title matching work?

+The title matching system uses several advanced techniques:

+1. Percentage-based similarity for multi-word titles
+2. Support for various naming conventions (e.g., "The Movie" vs "Movie, The")
+3. Special character handling (spaces, punctuation, accents)
+4. Configurable strict matching option for exact results

+When strict matching is enabled, only exact title matches are returned.
+When disabled (default), the addon uses smart matching to find related content.

+### How does the custom title system work?

+The custom title system helps find content with alternative titles or translations:

+1. Original titles are combined with custom translations
+2. Additional titles from metadata are incorporated
+3. Partial matching enables finding related content
+4. Self-hosted users can add custom titles via custom-titles.json

+> [!NOTE]
+> To add custom titles to the public instance, please create a new issue with your suggestions.

 ### Why can't I find specific content?

 First, verify the content exists on [Easynews web search](https://members.easynews.com/).
 If unavailable or returning poor quality results (duration < 5 minutes, marked as spam, no video), the addon won't find it either.